aight15/What2Watch/README.md

 ### User experience
 1. **Step 1**:
    Choose **Film**, **Series**, or **Both**.

-   Or there are also Options like:

-   **Random Movie**
-   As the name says, it will give you a random movie

-   **Ryan Gosling Button**
-   It will recommend the highest rated Ryan gosling Movies, because who doesn't like Ryan Gosling ;)

 3. **Step 2**:
   Set runtime, animation vs. live‑action, modern vs. classic, genre(s), popularity, and an optional favorite actor/director.
 Sidebar quiz helps infer preferred genres and draws a radar chart.